 He had not seen the youth, who had undertaken to befriend him, but finding he did not call the night before, as he expected, he resolved not to wait another day.
 Therefore, at about twelve o'clock last night, having written a paper and left it on his bed, with the quotation, "Come out of her my people," &c. he set off on foot, committing himself to God for strength and protection.
 The darkness was such, that he often found himself out of his road, sometimes miring in mud, and sometimes wading in rivers.
 After some hours of weariness and anxiety, he came to the shore of the sea, where he found a large boat thrown up, under which he cast himself, and obtained a little rest.
 After this, he continued his walk without interruption, till he reached Beyroot.

 In the course of the forenoon, a messenger came from the neighbouring shekh, or sheriff, requesting Asaad to come and see him; adding, that if he did not come, he would watch an opportunity to take his life.
 The messenger came a second time, and returned without accomplishing his object.
 We afterwards wrote a line to the shekh to say, that if he would favour us with a call in person and take a cup of coffee, he could have the privilege of an interview with Asaad.
 Just as the note was sent, the consul providentially came in, and the shekh found him ready to give him a seasonable reprimand for presuming to threaten a person under English protection.
-The declared, that he had never sent such a message; that the man who brought it was but an ass, and said it from his own brain; that having heard of Asaad's arrival, he merely wished to see whether the reports respecting his insanity were true or false; that Asaad was his bosom friend, his own son, and that whatever he had was his; and that as for church, and priests, and patriarch, he cared for none of them.
+The shekh declared, that he had never sent such a message; that the man who brought it was but an ass, and said it from his own brain; that having heard of Asaad's arrival, he merely wished to see whether the reports respecting his insanity were true or false; that Asaad was his bosom friend, his own son, and that whatever he had was his; and that as for church, and priests, and patriarch, he cared for none of them.

 Towards evening, the youth already mentioned entered the house, ready to faint with excessive fear and fatigue.
 He had fled from the mountains in all haste, under the absurd apprehension, that he should be suspected and taken up as an accomplice with Asaad.
 Having thrown himself upon a seat, and taken a little breath, he began to relate what had happened.
 He was at the convent, when it was first discovered that Asaad had fled.
 The patriarch and his train were occupied in the religious services of the morning, so that no great sensation was at first apparent among them.
 One individual spoke boldly in favour of Asaad, saying, "Why should he not leave you?
 What inducement had he to remain here?
 What had he here to do?
 What had he to enjoy?
 Books he had none; friendly society none; conversation against religion abundant; insults upon his opinions and his feelings abundant.
 Why should he not leave you?"